2 Internal Revenue Service, “Topic No. 409 Capital Gains and Losses,” March 12, 2021, https://www.irs.gov/taxtopics/tc409

 AS YOU REVIEW YOUR PORTFOLIO throughout the year, you may consider selling some investments that have increased significantly in value since you bought them.
 Selling high performers can help you capture long-term gains as you rebalance your portfolio periodically.
-You may owe capital gains tax on their increased value, says Joe Curtin, head of CIO Portfolio Management for the Chief Investment Office of Merrill and Bank of America Private Bank.
+You may owe capital gains tax on their increased value, says Joe Curtin, head of CIO Portfolio Management, Chief Investment Office, Merrill and Bank of America Private Bank.
 But rebalancing can help you keep your investments in line with your goals and preferred asset allocation.
 And remember that capital gains taxes are a result of successful investing, he says.

-While few people enjoy paying taxes, a capital gains tax of, say, 20% (rates vary depending on your income) “may be a small price to pay for success,” Curtin notes.
+While few people enjoy paying taxes, a capital gains tax of, say, 20%1 (rates vary depending on your income—and there are proposals under consideration that could raise the capital gains rate in the future) “may be a small price to pay for success,” Curtin notes.
 “You can celebrate keeping the 80%.”
 Still, there are several strategies you might consider discussing with your tax professional to help reduce what you may owe in capital gains tax, Curtin suggests.
 He offers several strategies to consider below.

 Another option to discuss with your tax professional may be to “spread the sale over multiple tax years—that can help ease the burden,” says Jonathon McLaughlin, investment strategist for Bank of America.

-You might, for example, sell part of an investment that’s performing strongly at the end of 2019, another part during 2020 and the final portion at the beginning of 2021, thereby completing the sale in a little over 12 months while spreading capital gains over three tax years, McLaughlin notes.
+You might, for example, sell part of an investment that’s performing strongly at the end of 2021, another part during 2022 and the final portion at the beginning of 2023, thereby completing the sale in a little over 12 months while spreading potential capital gains over three tax years, McLaughlin notes.

 Any actions you may take should be based on your specific situation and needs rather than your desire to sidestep taxes, Curtin notes.
 So be sure to speak with you tax specialist and financial advisor before making any decisions.